Time control

 You may define two timestamps (start and end) that define a time interval (window) that you want to restrict to.

-1. use the slider to select a start timestamp
+- use the slider to select a start timestamp

-2. press |<- to fix this timestamp as your interval start (bracket open)
+to fix this timestamp as your interval start (bracket open) - use the slider to select a stop timestamp

-4. press ->| to fix this timestamp as your interval end (bracket close)
+to fix this timestamp as your interval end (bracket close) - reset the bracketing using

 The restricted interval can be restricted further and more fine-grained analysis can be performed and more precise selections are possible.